Choosing A Real Estate Firm To Work For

 Who pays for letterhead, envelopes, signs and arrows, MLS forms, promotional items, etc.?

-These are charged for generally at cost plus 15 percent.
+These are charged for generally at cost plus 15%.
 Again this allows us to charge very low fees and you to save significant expense.

 When is Commission Paid?